ckc-dev/QuickHTML/README.md

     </tbody>
 </table>

-*At the moment, multiline items are not supported inside lists.
-This means each line is a new item.*
+_At the moment, multiline items, such as multiline paragraphs, are not supported inside lists.
+This means each line is a new item._

-### Code
+## Code

 To denote text as code, add backticks (<code>`</code>) before and after a word or phrase.

 <table>
     <thead>
         <tr>